erikeldridge/archive/README.md

 1. Fork & clone the gerrit.js repo
 1. Create a symlink named to match the host name of your gerrit installation, pointing at the _gerrit.js_file in the cloned repo
+1. Run `rake gen:auto` to regenerate _gerrit.js_ after each change

 Now you can develop, commit, repeat (loop, DCRL, anyone?), without copy/pasting

 All the libs used by this project are stashed in the _dev_ directory.
-Check out the rakefile for handy utils when working with these libs.
+Check out the rakefile (`$ rake -T`) for handy utils when working with these libs.

 ## Acknowledgements